-Atlanta Hit-And-Run Accident Lawyer Near Me 404-400-4000
+Atlanta Hit-and-Run Accident Lawyer Near Me 404-400-4000

 For a free legal consultation with a hit-and-run accidents lawyer serving Atlanta, call 404-400-4000

-In Georgia, fleeing the scene of an accident in which someone has been seriously injured or killed is a felony crime, punishable up to five years in prison.
+In Georgia, fleeing the scene of an accident in which someone has been seriously injured or killed is a felony crime, punishable by up to five years in prison.
 Fleeing a scene with minor accidents is a misdemeanor.
 Multiple convictions can result in prison time and the loss of a driver’s license.